swatbotics/hubo-sine-test/README.md

     iniSensors

 to zero all of the senors.
-Exit the console by pressing Ctrl+C. Now run the two sine test commands from beforeagain:
+Exit the console by pressing Ctrl+C. Now run the two sine test commands from before:

     ./hubo-sine-test LHP
     ./hubo-sine-test LSP